frinknet/GitPushy/README.md

 --------
 In some cases of more complex deployments you may wish to have more constrol over when and how deployments happen.
 In these case, GitPushy will replace the normal execution of build, stage and deploy with a single section to be scripted by you.

 This can be useful when multiple repositories are required or when you wish to change the sequence of events for a deployment.
-This script executes in the cloned git repository located at _PUSHY_BUILD_DIR_.
+This script executes in the cloned git repository located at __$PUSHY_BUILD_DIR__.

 There are many scenarious that lend itself to custom hooks.
 Suppose a Makefile needs to be run for a long period, you want to add lock checking to your script to insure that consecutive commits are handled properly while the a build is in progress.
 Or perhaps you want to push and pull from other repositories and attempt some complicated git scripting.